-Gary Allen Love, a 15-year employee at Ford Motor Company, a student earning his degree in education, and father of four, is living proof of The Patch’s mission to “profoundly change lives.”
+Gary Allen Love, a long-time employee at Ford Motor Company, a student earning his degree in education, and father of four, is living proof of The Patch’s mission to “profoundly change lives.”

 At the young age of 11, The Cabbage Patch captured his heart and made a lasting impact on his life.

 “The first time I visited The Patch I was hooked,” Gary said.
 “From that day on whenever the doors were open, I would be there.
 I went to The Patch consistently for more than seven years.”